 Reverend Rachael Wood of St Mary’s Church presided accompanied by Rev Eric Lewis.

-The traditional auction of the Club’s Flanders Poppy was carried out by Club Official Alan Cooke with the Winning bid of £2200 being made by Vera Gaul in memory of her husband Joe.
-This sum was increased by a collection from Members £560 (which included 2 personal cheques of £100 each).
-The Poppy collection box on the Bar for the sale of Poppies and badges added a further amount of £303.00 bringing the amount raised by the Comrades Club for the British Legion to a total of £3063.00
+The traditional auction of the Club’s Flanders Poppy was carried out by Club Official Alan Cooke with the Winning bid of £1700 being made by Barry Wallace in loving memory of his partner Gwen.
+This sum was increased by a collection from Memberof £700 (which included 3 personal cheques of £100 each).

 This was a tremendous effort by the Club Members and Friends.